 About the “Village” in Danilia where the Durrells TV series was filmed

-And, indeed, during the 80s all tour operators organized daily excursions to this medieval and Venetian style “village” with thousands of tourists visiting the place.
+And, indeed, during the 80s all tour operators organized daily excursions to this medieval and Venetian-style village.
+With thousands of tourists visiting the place.

-In this “village” also you can see that the main street is a replica of a part of Nikiforos Theotokis street in…Corfu town, and some other copies of other characteristic shops or scenes used to give a Venetian color and atmosphere.
+In this village also you can see that the main street is a replica of a part of Nikiforos Theotokis street in Corfu town.
+And some other copies of other characteristic shops or scenes were used to give a Venetian color and atmosphere.

-Also, it was used as the filming place for many scenes of the Durrells TV series, this series has been going on for three years and includes 6-8 episodes per year.
+Also, it was used as the filming place for many scenes of the Durrells TV series.
+This series has been going on for three years and includes 6-8 episodes per year.